abyssnlp/qdrant-kafka-ingestor/README.md

 Qdrant Queue Ingestion
 ===

+Written in Rust.
 Ingest in batches from a stream for example: Kafka, Kinesis, Pulsar

 *WIP